beluganos/netconf/doc/install-guide.md

 If you want to configure Linux's base settings by NETCONF, following steps are required.

 In this software, "network-instance" means "linux container (LXD)".
-This means that if you issue the request to create a "network-instance", a "linux container (LXD)" will be created.
+This means that if you execute the request to create a "network-instance", a "linux container (LXD)" will be created.
 This new LXD instance is a just copy of "base" image.
 Thus, you should create "base" image before issue NETCONF commands.

 ### Current support status